< PREV | NEXT > | INDEX | GOOGLE | UPDATES | CONTACT | $Donate? | HOME

 * Agitation on Spout seems to be at a high level at the moment, one item being the claim that the assassination attempt on Trump was fake, it was staged.
 The only reason to believe that is from various discrepancies in the story, but we get as much from any complicated event.

 The problem with focusing on discrepancies in the story is that they can't be followed up to obtain useful leads.
-Conspiracy stories never have hard evidence.
-It appears conspiracy paranoids all graduated from Dunning-Krueger University.
+Conspiracy stories never have hard evidence; it appears conspiracy paranoids all graduated from Dunning-Krueger University.
 As of late, I've been quietly blocking a number of the noisier Spouters.
 It's for the best: I don't see them, they don't see me, everyone is happy.

 AND SO ON: I kind of miss the public presence of Frau Merkel, once German's chancellor.
 However, she is getting a second life in a German TV, "Miss Merkel", in which she becomes an amateur detective like one out of Agatha Christie.
 Miss Merkel is played by actress Katharina Thalbach.
 Like Merkel, Thalbach is 70 and from former East Germany.